mateuszrymar/bowly/README.md

   - Test-Driven Development approach was used on the calculation module.
 I tested particular functions alongside the whole module (integration test).
 ### Testing
   - Unit tests were automated using Vitest.
-  - Integration tests were performed automatically and manually.
+  - Integration tests were a mix of automatic and manuall approach.
   - End-to-end tests were done manually.

 ## Challenges I was faced with